Indianapolis 500 traditions: The Brickyard

-The nickname of the Indianapolis Motor Speedway is the "Brickyard."
+The nickname of the Indianapolis Motor Speedway is the "Brickyard".
 When the track opened in August 1909, the surface was composed of crushed stone and tar.
 This surface quickly was deemed unsuitable and dangerous after multiple accidents.
 In the fall of 1909, the track was paved in brick.
 In just over two months, 3.2 million bricks were hand laid on a bed of sand and the gaps were filled with mortar.
 Before the work was completed, locals nicknamed the track the "Brickyard".
-Beginning in the 1930s, portions of the track were paved over in asphalt, beginning with the turns.
-By the late 1950s, only a portion of the mainstretch remained brick.
+Beginning in the 1930s, portions of the track were paved over in asphalt, starting with the turns.
+By the late 1950s, most of the track had been paved over with asphalt.
+Only a portion of the maintretch remained brick.

-Following the 1961 race, the remaining part of the mainstretch was paved over, and the entire track was now covered in asphalt.
+Following the 1961 race, the remaining brick segment of the mainstretch was paved over, and the entire track was now covered in asphalt.
 One yard of bricks was left exposed at the start/finish line.
-The vast majority of the original 3.2 million bricks remain in place, several inches beneath multiple layers of asphalt.
+To this day, the vast majority of the original 3.2 million bricks remain in place, buried several inches beneath multiple layers of asphalt.
 Some bricks have been unearthed from the track over the years, namely in the locations where the infield access tunnels have been constructed.
-Subsequent repavings of the track in 1976, 1988, 1995, and 2004, have preserved the bricks in place underneath.
+Subsequent re-pavings of the track in 1976, 1988, 1995, and 2004, have preserved the bricks in place underneath.
 However, the yard of bricks exposed at the start/finish line has been dug up in those instances by milling operations.
-Different bricks - ostensibly bricks that were dug up at one point from other parts of the track - were cleanly re-laid in that place, both for safety and aesthetic reasons.
+Different bricks - ostensibly bricks that were dug up at one point from other locations of the track - were cleanly re-laid at the start/finish line, both for safety and aesthetic reasons.

 In 2000 when the new Pagoda and Pagoda Plaza were built, the yard of bricks was extended from the track surface across the pit lane and then through to the spectator areas in the new Pagoda Plaza.